Hurricane Preparedness

 • Dry & canned food

-• Water (half gallon per day)
+• Water (a half gallon per day)

 • Litter box supplies